Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Introduction

-were proved for constant $p\geqslant \frac{11}{5}$ by Lions and Ladyzhenskaya in \cite{Ladyzhenskaya-1969,Lions-1969}.
-Since then, many improvements have appeared.
-Bellout, Bloom and Ne\v{c}as \cite{Bellout-1994} proved that there exist Young measure valued solutions to the incompressible non-Newtonian fluids for space periodic problems under some conditions.
-M\'{a}lek, Ne\v{c}as, Rokyta and R\r{u}\v{z}i\v{c}ka proved the existence and uniqueness of global strong solutions for incompressible non-Newtonian fluids of power-law type when $p>\frac{3d-4}{d}$ in \cite{Malek-1997}.
-Kaplick\'{y}, M\'{a}lek and Star\'{a} \cite{P.kaplicky-2002} proved the existence of $C^{1,\alpha}-$solutions of the nonlinear system that describes plane stationary flow of a class of non-Newtonian fluids, when $p >\frac{3}{2}$, a global $C^{1,\alpha}-$solution is constructed, and when $p>\frac{6}{5}$, a solution with interior $C^{1,\alpha}$ regularity is obtained.
-Later, Zhang, Guo and Guo \cite{Z-G-G2010} proved the existence of weak solutions for steady-state incompressible non-Newtonian fluids with spatial dimension $d\geqslant2$ under slip boundary conditions when $p\geqslant2$.
-Burczak, Modena and Sz\'{e}kelyhidi \cite{B-M-S2021} proved the non-uniqueness of Leray-Hopf solutions for three dimensional incompressible non-Newtonian fluids of power-law type when $1<p <\frac{2d}{d + 2}$ with $d\geqslant3$.
-Motivated by the model for the motion of electrorheological fluids in \cite{Rajagopal-1996,Rajagopal-2000, Rajagopal-2001}, where $p$ is a function in space and time.
-Electrorheological fluids are a special type of smart fluids which change their material properties due to the application of an electric field.
-In the model in \cite{Rajagopal-2001}, $p$ is not a constant but a function of the electric field $\bf E$, i.e. $p = p(|{\bf E}|^2).$ The electric field itself is a solution to the quasi-static Maxwell equations and is not influenced by the motion of the fluid.
-R\r{u}\v{z}i\v{c}ka proved that there exists a strong solution to three dimensional incompressible non-Newtonian fluids of power-law type for large time and data as long as $p(t,x)\in W^{1,\infty}((0,T)\times \Omega)$ in \cite{Rajagopal-1999} and $\frac{11}{5}<p^-\leqslant p^+<p^-+\frac43$ in \cite{Rajagopal-2000}, where
+were obtained for constant $p\geqslant \frac{11}{5}$ by Lions and Ladyzhenskaya in \cite{Ladyzhenskaya-1969,Lions-1969}.
+Since then, the field has witnessed substantial progress.
+Bellout, Bloom and Ne\v{c}as \cite{Bellout-1994} proved the existence of Young-measure-valued solutions to the incompressible non-Newtonian fluid equations for space-periodic problems under certain conditions.
+M\'{a}lek, Ne\v{c}as, Rokyta, and R\r{u}\v{z}i\v{c}ka \cite{Malek-1997} proved the existence and uniqueness of global strong solutions for incompressible non-Newtonian fluids of power-law type when $p>\frac{3d-4}{d}.$ Kaplick\'{y}, M\'{a}lek and Star\'{a} \cite{P.kaplicky-2002} proved the existence of $C^{1,\alpha}-$solutions to the nonlinear system describing the plane stationary flow of a class of non-Newtonian fluids.
+Specifically, a global $C^{1,\alpha}-$solution was constructed for $p >\frac{3}{2},$ and a solution with interior $C^{1,\alpha}$ was obtained for $p>\frac{6}{5}.$ Later, Zhang, Guo, and Guo \cite{Z-G-G2010} proved the existence of weak solutions for steady-state incompressible non-Newtonian fluids in spatial dimension $d\geqslant2$ under slip boundary conditions when $p\geqslant2$.
+Burczak, Modena, and Sz\'{e}kelyhidi \cite{B-M-S2021} proved the non-uniqueness of Leray-Hopf solutions for three-dimensional incompressible non-Newtonian fluids of power-law type when $1<p <\frac{6}{5}.$